 Applying current codes and policies to repair and restoration activities in older areas of the City can be challenging, especially when the project involves the replacement of an older driveway approach (ramp).
 Older driveway connections are often not as deep as current installations and do not provide enough room to direct the sidewalk behind the ramp.
 In this situation, pedestrians are required to walk through the ramp as they travel down the sidewalk and the ramp often exceeds the maximum cross slope requirements associated with public sidewalks.

-The Planning and Economic Development Department will make every attempt to assist the property owner with the development of a design that matches the existing conditions while attempting to meet any applicable current State and Federal requirements to the maximum extend practical.
+The Planning and Economic Development Department will make every attempt to assist the property owner with the development of a design that matches the existing conditions while attempting to meet any applicable current State and Federal requirements to the maximum extent practical.
 Inquiries associated with non-standard sidewalk or driveway approach designs can be directed to [email protected] or (707) 543-4611.

 I am working with my Homeowner’s Association or neighborhood group to fix sidewalk sections throughout our neighborhood.
 Can we hire one contractor to work at multiple properties?
 If so, how does the permitting process work?